-The Motley Fool made this stock pick towards the beginning of the year, way before the stock split, and the EV company is up 398% since The Fool made the call.
+The Motley Fool made this stock pick way before the stock split, and the EV company increased 398%.

-Rule Breakers recommended this cutting-edge healthcare stock a few years ago, and share prices are 39 times higher than they were when the Fool first made the call.
+The investors team recommended this cutting-edge healthcare stock a few years ago, and share prices increased by 39 times after the call.